leaving job after settlement agreement

 • Check your holiday entitlement.
 Are you going to be owed some holiday or are you going to owe some holiday?
 Are any other monies or benefits owed?

-• Consider the tax implications of any exit payment.
-Take advice if necessary.
+• Consider the tax implications of any exit payment (including lump sum pension contributions).
+Take specialist advice if necessary.

 • Be aware of any post termination restrictions you have.
 Many employment contracts will place restrictions on what you can do after your employment ends.
 Do you need to be released from those as part of the deal?

-• Finally, plan any agreed announcement and reference as part of the deal negotiations and don’t tell anyone about your discussions with your employer (other than very close family) while you are negotiating.
+• Finally, plan any agreed announcement and reference as part of the deal negotiations and don’t tell anyone about your discussions with your employer (other than very close family or as permitted by the terms of the agreement) while you are negotiating.

 Taking legal advice – what should you expect?

-Take proper specialist advice.
+As a settlement agreement involves you surrendering your rights to make future claims, you need this counter-signed by a relevant independent adviser – a definition that includes qualified lawyers.
+These are extremely important documents and it is important that you take proper specialist advice.
 Your employer should pay a contribution to your legal fees in this regard to reduce the cost to you – often so that you have no liability for legal costs.
+If the offered contribution will not be sufficient to cover your costs, your advisor should make you aware of that from the outset.

-During the meeting with your legal advisor you should be given the opportunity to fully explain the circumstances leading up to your proposed exit.
+In discussing the agreement with your legal advisor you should be given the opportunity to fully explain the circumstances leading up to your proposed exit.
 Your legal advisor should explore with you whether you believe the reasons presented by your employer for terminating your employment are genuine or whether you believe there is an ulterior motive – for example because of your age or because you are pregnant.

 If you wish to go ahead with the settlement agreement then your legal advisor will go through the terms to ensure that you understand what you are entering into and the obligations on you and your employer.

-What if you don’t want to sign the Settlement Agreement?
+What if you still don’t want to sign the settlement agreement?

-If you already know you don’t want to sign the Agreement or you decide after taking advice that you don’t wish to, there is absolutely no obligation for you to do so.
-Our specialist employment law team can help advise you on your best course of action and whether you have any claim against your employer that you may want to pursue.
+If you already know you don’t want to sign the agreement or you decide after taking advice that you don’t wish to, there is absolutely no obligation for you to do so.

-Do be aware that if a Settlement Agreement is not signed, your employer will not pay a contribution to your legal fees and you would need to pay them yourself.
-Do discuss this with our team if you have any concerns in this regard.
+Do be aware that if a settlement agreement is not signed, your employer will not pay a contribution to your legal fees and you would need to pay them yourself.
+Do discuss this with your advisor if you have any concerns in this regard.
+Please contact our Employment team if you have any questions regarding settlement agreements.